ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Easily read and navigated by other engineers

 it's always a good idea to build your API using a system that includes API documentation generation.
-Doing otherwise means it ll be practically impossible to meet all of these goals on a consistent basis.
+Doing otherwise means it'll be practically impossible to meet all of these goals on a consistent basis.
 If you're building

 a REST API, I strongly encourage you to design your API using OpenAPI (a YAML or JSON document that describes your API).
 In most languages there are SDKs to consume an OpenAPI spec and automatically generate controllers/routes to match the spec and/or generate a test harness to ensure the implemented API matches the spec.
 In addition, there are online tools, such